ModulePal/modulepal/backend/README.md

 | `MAIL`                              | `true` to send status emails of the backend, `false` otherwise.                                                                                                                  |
 | `MAIL_RECIPIENT`                    | Email to send the backend status emails to (e.g. personal email).                                                                                                                                     |

+## Extras

+As a nice extra with Heroku, you can use the Better Uptime add-on to get a free uptime page, e.g. https://modulepal.betteruptime.com/ for the existing site.